-My name is Grace Auld & I'm a 22-year-old Kanolu person based on Boon Wurrung Country.
-I use any pronouns (they/she).
+My name is Grace & I'm a 23-year-old Kanolu person based on Boon Wurrung Country.
+My pronouns are they/she.
 In 2024, I completed a Bachelor of Media & Communications at Swinburne University of Technology, co-majoring in Indigenous Studies.
-I've always loved photography but it was in November 2021 that I realised I could pursue it as a hobby or even a career, and I've been practicing ever since.
-I consider myself a novice photographer as, although I have certainly honed my skills since 2021, I still have many things to learn.

 In my work I aim to highlight power, pride & beauty at the margins - whether it’s a rally in the city, a musical performance or a small-scale community event, I strive to capture Blak and LGBTQIA+ experiences.
 I hope to embody the notion that ‘existence is resistance’ in my work; when the colony’s existence is predicated upon the marginalisation & annihilation of Blak people & cultures, being a proud Blackfulla in so-called Australia is an act of resistance.
 Likewise, in a cisheteronormative society that believes merely existing as a LGBTQIA+ person is ‘pushing an agenda’ and something to be quashed, daring to be oneself is courageous.
 For queer & trans Blackfullas, the radical power inherent in thriving in spite of the colony is twofold.